akinjide/akinjide-www/content/2017/what-im-doing-in-2017.md

 This year I’m going to be trying a lot of new things, and want to hold myself accountable.
 I will be using apps like [Momentum Habit Tracker][] to track my habits.

-Other than the below, in more general terms, there are a lot of other things I’d like to do this year (at least, I hope!), but I really want to workon this ones for 2017.
+Other than the below, in more general terms, there are a lot of other things I’d like to do this year (at least, I hope!), but I really want to work on this ones for 2017:

 - Spend at least 30 minutes per day working on open source code.
 - Start a new reading habit.
 By the end of the year I want to be in the habit of reading for at least one hour per day.